Online MBA in South Carolina

 2. University of South Carolina

 Students can finish the program in 28 months by taking one course every seven weeks.
-The program is a total of 16 courses (10 core courses and 6 electives) and does not require and prerequisites.
-Class meets one night per week, Mondays to Thursdays from 6 – 9 pm.
+The program comprises 16 courses (10 core courses and six electives) and does not require and prerequisites.
+Class meets one night per week, Mondays to Thursdays, from 6 – 9 pm.
 Start dates are in January and August.

 PMBA Standard Coursework (10 courses) – Competing Through People, Financial Accounting, Financial Policies, Information Systems, Managerial Accounting, Managerial Economics, Marketing Management, Operations Management, Quantitative Methods, Strategic Management.

 The Darla Moore School of Business seeks qualified and well-rounded working professionals from a variety of career tracks.
-The following criteria is set for admission: two year post-bachelor work experience, official transcript of undergraduate degree from an accredited institution, valid GMAT/GRE score
+The following criteria are set for admission: two-year post-bachelor work experience, an official transcript of an undergraduate degree from an accredited institution, valid GMAT/GRE score.

 Online MBA Program Concentrations and Specialization Options